 The results of an eight-year retrospective analysis applied to both models are depicted in Figure 60 and show the absence of an undesirable retrospective pattern for both models.
 Hindcasting cross-validation results suggest that only late Chinese Taipei and South Africa longline indices have good prediction skills as judged by the Mean Absolute Scaled Error (MASE) scores of approximately lower than one (Figure 61), albeit the MASE score for the Brazil longline index was slightly higher than one.
-Overall, the MASE scores for the "Sel_DN_model" (Figure 61).
+Overall, the MASE scores for the "Sel_DN_model" presented a slight improvement in relation to the "Sel_Asym_model" (Figure 61).